nickassafkirk/Cartel-Coffee/README.md

     encourage first-time learning and correct use of buttons on the site.
     ![Buttons navigation screenshot](assets/images/contact_form_new.png)

-    **Button Hover:** Hover functionality has been used to highlight clickable links with bright contrasting colors, in order to reinforce interactivity of animation elements and encourage first time learning.
+    **Hover:** Hover functionality has been used to highlight clickable links with bright contrasting colors, in order to reinforce interactive nature of navigation elements and to encourage first time learning.
     On touch devices clickable elements are highlighted to display that a button or link is in use.

     ![](assets/images/Hover.png)

-5. **IDs as links:** IDs have been used to allow quick navigation to specific points on a single webpage.
-This is designed to aid conversion by bringing the user directly to their point of interest without the potential to get distracted.
+5. **IDs as Links/Anchor Links/Jumo Links:** IDs have been used to allow quick navigation to specific sections on a single webpage.
+This is designed to aid conversion by bringing the user directly to their point of interest without the potential to get distracted when scrolling past content.
-   The use of Id based navigation also allows more distinct information to be condensed onto a fewer number of pages for a better user experience, a more condensed site and faster page load times.
-The footer utilises several id's as links to specific sections on the menu, shop and contact pages.
+   The use of ID based navigation also allows sections distinct information to be condensed onto a fewer number of pages for a better user experience, a more condensed site and faster page load times.
+The footer utilises several IDs as links to specific sections on the menu, shop and contact pages.

 6. **Secondary Navigation Bar:** A secondary navigation menu is utilised on the menu page to allow swift navigation to a user's desired menu section.
     This is particularly useful on mobile devices where a lot content stacks vertically making it necessary for users to have to scroll down throught page content to get to the bottom of the page.
-    The secondary navigation menu uses a page specific color palette to reinforce it's specific association to the menu page.
+    The secondary navigation menu uses a color palette different to that of the header and footer to reinforce it's specific association to the menu page.
 The submenu links to specific page section IDs as outlined the the section above.

     ![Buttons navigation screenshot](assets/images/sub_menu_new.png)